klavenjones/open-forum-backend/README.md

 brew install postgresql
 ```

-Check to see if postgres installed successfully by running either of these commands.
+Check if postgres is installed successfully by running either of these commands.

 ```sh